JasonLocklin/Dissertation/Prisms/Discussion.md

 deficit within the disorder [@Striemer2010dpm].
-The findings here suggest that, in at least some of the neglecting patients, prisms did appear to bring about a shift in bisection toward the neglected field, replicating previous research, and confirming the prism-induced shift of visual-motor bias in the patients.
+The findings here suggest that, in at least some of the neglecting patients, prisms did appear to bring about a shift in bisection toward previously neglected space, replicating previous research, and confirming the prism-induced shift of visual-motor bias in the patients.